-This is my review of the top 10 resorts in Mallorca in no particular order.
+This is my review of the top 10 resorts in Mallorca in 2023 in no particular order.
 I’ll explain why I like them and why you may like them too.

 One of the main reasons I moved to Mallorca was to be able to “go” on holiday every single weekend, even for a few hours.
 Of course, this is without the added expense of leaving the island.

 I never take living on such a beautiful island for granted, and we try to enjoy the very best the island has to offer too.
 So often I like to experience a mini-break whether it’s just for a few hours or a few days so I have taken my time over the years to explore everything Mallorca’s wonderful resorts have to offer.

 This post contains affiliate links.

 Table of Contents